StratifyLabs/StratifyBlog/content/device/2017-09-15-Understanding-Memory-using-Embedded-C++.md

 ```

+> You can try demanling the code above using this [tool](https://demangler.com/).

 ### Constructors and Destructors

-Constructors and destructors don't typically have a big impact on flash memory but that can raise some questions for RAM usage which will be discussed later.
+Constructors and destructors don't typically have a big impact on flash memory but can raise some questions for RAM usage which will be discussed later.

 ### Inheritance

-Inheritance is a powerful mechanism in C++ that makes re-using code from similar objects seamless; however, it can cause flash to be peppered with useless code especially if *virtual* methods are used.
+Inheritance is a powerful mechanism in C++ that makes re-using code from similar objects seamless; however, it can cause flash to be peppered with additional code especially if `virtual` methods are used.

 Here is an example: